Stem Cell Treatment for ankylosing spondylitis stage 4 Advanced

 Surgical Treatment of Bamboo Spine

-Thanks to advancements in medicine, surgery is very seldom used today.
+Due to advances in medicine, surgery is rarely used today.
 However, surgery might be required for some late-stage cases if pain or extreme swelling occurs rapidly.
-Surgeries would mainly look to replace damaged joints with new artificial joints.
-Such surgeries are prevalent in knee replacements and total hip replacement surgeries.
-Correction surgeries are also needed for patients with severe flexion deformities (downward curvature in the spine), particularly in cervical spine (neck) areas.
+Surgeries would primarily aim to replace damaged joints with artificial ones.
+Such surgeries are prevalent in knee replacement and total hip replacement surgeries.
+Correction surgeries are also needed for patients with severe flexion deformities (downward curvature in the spine), particularly in the cervical spine (neck).

 Risks of Surgery

-Joint replacement surgeries are inherently risky and temporary, as artificial joints need replacements over time.
+Joint replacement surgeries are inherently risky and temporary, as artificial joints need replacement over time.
 In addition, the preparation for surgery requiring general anesthesia makes the procedure even more complex to the risk of surgery.
-Any abrupt changes to the upper airway area can lead to problems intubating the airway.
+Any abrupt changes in the upper airway can lead to difficulties with airway intubation.
 In some cases, direct spinal or epidural anesthesia may be impossible due to extensive calcification of the damaged ligaments.
 Stiffness of the thoracic ribs can decrease pulmonary function or result in aortic insufficiency.

 TREATMENT RISKS & PRECAUTIONS